Phú Riềng Đỏ: Harsh working conditions

 Although Michelin only entered the rubber industry in 1926, with only 1,800 of its 5,500 hectares plantation at Phu Rieng planted in 1931, all aspects of production were highly labour intensive.
 Manual labour was required from clearing large tracts of malaria-infested virgin forests to the planting and caring for the saplings.
 As such, the already harsh working conditions were worsened by long hours of work.
 In general, the entire "rubber plantation work force never exceeded 41,000 in any one year" because the harsh conditions resulted in high numbers of death and escape.

 Tellingly, just one year into operation, the death rate of Phu Rieng workers in 1927 was a high 17%, which was considered a conservative figure as the plantation management had reason to under report.
 It was said that about a hundred names were recorded on the death register of the plantation each month.
 Unable to bear with the hardship, many workers also resorted to desertion.
 In 1925 and 1926, "about one in every ten plantation workers deserted."

 A direct contributing factor to the harshness of the workplace was "the ceaseless efforts of overseers to compel reluctant coolies to work."
 These Vietnamese cais often used "intimidation, harassment, and physical violence in order to squeeze labour-time out of direct producers."
 Bullying was also institutionalised with the European overseers contriving "an extensive system of fines to punish coolies for infractions and alleged violations of plantation rules" which usually resulted in the docking of wages.
 Compliance and docility were exacted from workers through the use of physical abuse such as beatings and floggings.

 Effects of the Great Depression

 The prices of rubber began to fall in 1929 and finally reached its lowest mark in 1931-1932.
 This was a challenge to the governments in Hanoi and Saigon long used to reaping high profits from rubber exports and "taxes imposed on commercial property and on migrant workers flooding into Cochin-China's wage economy."
-Hence, in a bid to correct budget deficient, the colonial government increased taxation while devaluing the piaster.
+Hence, in a bid to correct budget deficits, the colonial government increased taxation while devaluing the piaster.
 This resulted in wage-earners such as Phu Rieng workers to suffer the dual blows of reduced purchasing power and higher taxation.
 However, the plantation owners and the authorities failed to grasp the potential impact of the workers' grievances as the former was more concerned about declining profits while the latter, ironically, was nervous over possible dissent in the top export industry of rubber.